robotic-s/Gemini-Copilot/README.md

 ## Troubleshooting

 - If you encounter any issues, check the `logs` directory for detailed error logs.
-- Ensure your API key is correctly set in the `.env` file.
 - For file upload problems, verify that the file type is supported and the file is not corrupted.

 ## Contributing